CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 };
 ```
 * Use single quotes, `'`, instead of double quotes, `"`.  `"use strict"` is an exception and should use double quotes.

-_TODO: something about the Eclipse and Web Storm formatters._

 ## Units